-If a student remains on leave for a third consecutive term, or if no "leave status" form is filed, the student must be readmitted to the University and the School of Education.
-The student readmitted to the University and School of Education will reenter under the current policies and procedures, which may differ from the original policies and procedures.
+If a student remains on leave for a third consecutive term, or if no "leave status" form is filed, the student must be readmitted to the University and the Education Department.
+The student readmitted to the University and Education Department will reenter under the current policies and procedures, which may differ from the original policies and procedures.
 Course work that is completed four or more years previous to readmission must be evaluated by the faculty at the time of readmission.